 The opposite of addiction is not "sobriety."
 It's connection with God, His Word, and like-minded brothers in Christ who are helping you grow and holding you accountable.
 Climb Teams are a safe-place to find the connection, guidance, support, and accountability that you need to grow physically, mentally, and spiritually.
 Your body, mind, and spirit all matter to God and also to your success in life!

 rightarrowEach team meets online via Zoom once per week for 60-70 minutes with their team leader and like-minded Christian brothers who are serious about pursuing freedom, growth, and wholeness in Christ!

-rightarrowThe Meeting Agenda is emailed to team members prior to the meeting.
+rightarrowThe Meeting Agenda is emailed to team members prior to each weekly meeting.

-rightarrowEach meeting begins with prayer and some guidance/encouragement from Scripture or from the book that we are working through.
+rightarrowEach meeting begins with prayer and some brief guidance/encouragement from Scripture or from the book that we are working through.

 rightarrowEach team member is given approx 5-minutes to answer the weekly check-in questions.

 rightarrowEach team member is encouraged and prayed for after they share.

 rightarrowTeam members are given weekly homework assignments to help them learn/grow.

 rightarrowTeam members keep communication in a private group chat using the Signal App for daily check-ins, prayer, and support/encouragement.

 rightarrowTeam members receive a weekly email from Jason (The Belay) with updates, guidance, encouragement, helpful links, etc.